Credit for Prior Learning Procedure - 10.08.01

 Students may complete subject-based exams developed and offered through Excelsior College and Pearson VUE.
 Students must receive a grade of “C” or higher for these examinations to be equated to HCC courses.
 Exams are administered through the HCC test center.
 For more information and a list of accepted exams, please contact the office of admissions and advising.

 Institutional exams offered at HCC for selected courses include:

 These exams are taken prior to course enrollment when students believe they have mastery of course skills and objectives.
-Successful test performance results in course credits and appears on transcripts as proficiency credit.
+Successful test performance results in course credit and appears on transcripts as proficiency credit.
 Proficiency exams cannot be retaken and cannot be taken by students previously unsuccessful in courses for which they are seeking credit.
 Students must be admitted to the college prior to taking proficiency exams.
-A fee equal to fifty percent of the current in-county tuition for the course will be charged for each proficiency examination.
-Proficiency exams must be taken within thirty calendar days after fee payment; students who do not take exams within this thirty-day limit will be notified that credit will not be issued.
+A fee equal to 50 percent of the current in-county tuition for the course will be charged for each proficiency examination.
+Proficiency exams must be taken within 30 calendar days after fee payment; students who do not take exams within this 30-day limit will be notified that credit will not be issued.

 LPN-RN Mobility Exam

-Howard Community College administers the LPN-RN Mobility Exam as one part of the process of determining advanced standing in the LPN Pathways program.
+HCC administers the LPN-RN Mobility Exam as one part of the process of determining advanced standing in the LPN Pathway program.
 This exam is designed to facilitate LPN to RN career mobility.
 The exam is one method to assess prior learning and experience in the nursing field.
-It is used by HCC in combination with other requirements to award clinical nursing transfer credit and advanced standing in the LPN Pathways program.
+It is used by HCC in combination with other requirements to award clinical nursing transfer credit and advanced standing in the LPN Pathway program.
 Further information may be obtained through the office of admissions and advising.